Battle of Hodeidah: Criticism by Houthis

 In a tweet on 15 June, Mohammed Ali al-Houthi, the head of the Yemeni Supreme Revolutionary Committee criticized UN envoy Martin Griffith for failing to negotiate a peace deal, saying: "the role played by the former UN envoy did not exceed the profession of postman, and his initiative was rejected by the US-Saudi aggression in agreement with the mercenaries who refuse to accept the choice of a consensual person for the presidency."

-Muhammad Abdel Salam, the Houthi spokesman also stated: "Despite the UN envoy's visit to Sana'a more than once and meeting with Houthi officials for a comprehensive political solution, he has not done anything yet, which appears as a cover for the continuation of aggression."
+Muhammad Abdel Salam, the Houthi spokesman also stated: "Despite the UN envoy's visit to Sanaa more than once and meeting with Houthi officials for a comprehensive political solution, he has not done anything yet, which appears as a cover for the continuation of aggression."

 Prelude

 In a statement, UNICEF Executive Director Henrietta H. Fore said the battle will harm 300,000 children who currently live in and around the city.
 "There are 11 million children in need of humanitarian aid and the attack will lead to choke off this lifeline and have devastating consequences", the statement said.
 The United Arab Emirates initially stated that it would not attack the port without the support of the United States and the United Kingdom.
 The United States Government initially expressed concerns about the risks of a battle, though Secretary of State Mike Pompeo and Secretary of Defense James Mattis subsequently offered qualified support.

-According to Emirati Minister of State for Foreign Affairs Anwar Gargash, the Houthis were warned to evacuate the city within 48 hour and the deadline for Houthi forces to withdraw from Hudaydah expired on the morning of 13 June.
+According to Emirati Minister of State for Foreign Affairs Anwar Gargash, the Houthis were warned to evacuate the city within 48 hour and the deadline for Houthi forces to withdraw from Hodeidah expired on the morning of 13 June.
 The Houthis say that they took power through a popular revolt and are defending Yemen from invasion.

-Care International's acting country director, Jolien Veldwijk, warned from Sana'a of an even worse human catastrophe.
+Care International's acting country director, Jolien Veldwijk, warned from Sanaa of an even worse human catastrophe.
 "People are already exhausted, starving, and have no means to cope with any further escalation of war."
-Mohammed Ali al-Houthi, the head of the Yemeni Supreme Revolutionary Committee, called on all international organizations to take a serious stance on the aggression and the unprecedented threat it poses to the vital port of Hudaydah, reiterating its continued full cooperation with the international relief efforts to deliver aid to all the Yemeni people.
+Mohammed Ali al-Houthi, the head of the Yemeni Supreme Revolutionary Committee, called on all international organizations to take a serious stance on the aggression and the unprecedented threat it poses to the vital port of Hodeidah, reiterating its continued full cooperation with the international relief efforts to deliver aid to all the Yemeni people.

 Western support

 United States and other western powers have been criticized by human rights group for supporting Arab coalition airstrikes that have resulted in death of many civilians.

-France agreed to use minesweepers to clear explosive and sea mines which were placed by the Houthis around Al Hudaydah Port in anticipation of the attack, hence paving a way for the assault.
+France agreed to use minesweepers to clear explosive and sea mines which were placed by the Houthis around Hodeidah Port in anticipation of the attack, hence paving a way for the assault.
 France also sent special forces.

 Houthis have routinely accused Israel of being involved in the war against Yemen.
 On 2 June, Houthi spokesman, Muhammad Abd al-Salam said they have documented participation of Israeli planes in the war.
 He stated that the reason Israel does not acknowledge its role is that it does not want cause trouble for the Arab coalition.